PraveshKumar007/Task_for_review/README.md

 ```

 ## 4. Practical Example: Deploying NGINX-based Microservice
-Let’s deploy a simple NGINX application in OpenShift using ConfigMap, Deployment, and Service.
+Let’s deploy a simple NGINX application in Minikube using ConfigMap, Deployment, and Service.

 ### 4.1 Step 1: Create a ConfigMap
 First, create a ConfigMap that holds the HTML content for NGINX.